Letsmoe/astro-typesafe-api/README.md

 </script>
 ```

-### Create custom API client instances
+### Creating custom API client instances

-The client-side library does not force to use the included `fetch`-based client.
-The `api` instance and request handlers can be customized to use any client and any request post-processor:
+The client-side library allows to replace the included simple `fetch`-based client.
+The client instance and request handlers can be customized to use any client and any request post-processor:

 ```ts
 import { createClient } from 'astro-typesafe:client';